 The practice of providing a split ground plane in an attempt to confine digital ground return currents has often been recommended in ADC application literature.
-However, for converters such as the MAX1418, it is strongly recommended to employ a single, uninterrupted ground plane.
+However, for converters such as the MAX1419, it is strongly recommended to employ a single, uninterrupted ground plane.
 The MAX1427 EV kit achieves excellent dynamic performance with such a ground plane.

-The EP of the MAX1418 should be soldered directly to a ground pad on layer 1 with vias to the ground plane on layer 2.
-This provides excellent electrical and thermal connections to the printed circuit.
+The EP of the MAX1419 should be soldered directly to a ground pad on layer 1 with vias to the ground plane on layer 2.
+This provides excellent electrical and thermal connections to the printed circuit beads are also used on each of the supply lines to enhance supply bypassing (Figure 9).